tclv/SBD-Lab2/doc/manual.md

     Using Python version 2.7.13 (default, Jun  5 2017 14:24:39)
     SparkSession available as 'spark'.

 It is clear that Spark is using Python 2 instead of Python 3 in the above code listing.
-This behaviour can be changed by setting an environmental variable.
+This behaviour should be changed by setting an environmental variable.

 ``` bash
 export PYSPARK_PYTHON=python3